Cynthia L. Cooper

 In journalism and books, I bring people the information that they need to create justice in all of our lives -- using the tools of activism, philosophy and universal human rights.

 No doubt, I've been lucky.
 A few summers ago, I taught playwriting in the Catskills.
 I sent the participating writers off on an exercise, intended to show how we as writers weave our material from a collage of influences.
-Each writer was to prepare questions about a character-in-development and then to elicit insights into the character by interviewing another.
+Each writer was to prepare questions about a character-in-development and then to elicit insights into the character by interviewing one another.
 The writer interviewing me focused on a pre-teen character's hopes and dreams, so, she asked, what were mine?
-In an instant I stood in a second-floor room at Northwood Elementary School, making a promise to the tall olive-skinned Mrs. Monks, our sixth grade teacher, that I would dedicate my first novel to her.
+In an instant I stood in a second-floor room at Northwood Elementary School, making a promise to the tall olive-skinned Mrs. Monk, our sixth grade teacher, that I would dedicate my first novel to her.
 'A writer,' I told the workshop participant.
 But only when I spoke the words did I savor the sentiment: I am doing the very thing that I have always wanted to do.
 I write plays.
 I write articles.
 I write books.
 I write about topics to engage and inspire audiences and readers.
 And the truly magical thing is that at the same time, they also inspire me.

 The world is imponderable sometimes.
 Making positive change is daunting.
 Writing itself is hard, at times overwhelming.
 But on the best days, I heed the words pulled from a fortune cookie and posted next to my desk: 'Start writing -- the answer will come to you.'
 Occasionally, it does.